The photon PDF within the CT18 global analysis: Introduction

-Not long after the release of CT14QED, the LUX QED group demonstrated that the photon PDF can be determined in a model-independent manner using electron-proton ($ep$) scattering data, in the effect viewing the $ep\to e+X$ process as an electron scattering off the photon field of the proton~\cite{Manohar:2016nzj,Manohar:2017eqh}.
-As the elastic and inelastic proton structure functions have been determined experimentally to high precision, the photon PDFs can be constrained at the level of $1{-}2\%$ over a wide range of momentum fraction $x$.
-Furthermore, based on the anomalous dimensions in the light-cone gauge,\footnote{See Ref.~\cite{Blumlein:2012bf} and the references therein for a complete review.} the QED splitting kernels in the DGLAP~\cite{Dokshitzer:1977sg,Gribov:1972ri,Lipatov:1974qm,Altarelli:1977zs} evolution equations have now been calculated up to $\mathcal{O}(\alpha\alpha_S)$ \cite{deFlorian:2015ujt} and $\mathcal{O}(\alpha^2)$ \cite{deFlorian:2016gvk}, whose effects are important to the determination of precise photon PDFs at a large energy scale $\mu$ as a function of $x$.
+In order to overcome these deficiencies, more accurate determinations of the photon distribution are necessary.
+The key to higher accuracy for photon PDFs is again the abovementioned EPA~\cite{Budnev:1974de}, in this case, extended to include inelastic contributions evaluated in terms of inelastic structure functions~\cite{Anlauf:1991wr,Blumlein:1993ef,Mukherjee:2003yh}.
+This structure function approach can then be employed to predict photon-initiated production processes of high-mass particles at hadron colliders~\cite{Luszczak:2015aoa,Harland-Lang:2016apc,Harland-Lang:2016kog}.
+This idea was revived by the LUXqed group~\cite{Manohar:2016nzj,Manohar:2017eqh}, who demonstrated it in a rigorous framework based upon collinear factorization extending beyond leading order via the inclusion of the proper $\msbar$ matching term; this work additionally released the first public photon PDF based upon this theoretical approach.
+As the elastic and inelastic proton structure functions have been determined experimentally to high precision, the photon PDFs can be constrained at the level of $1{-}2\%$ over a wide range of the momentum fraction $x$.
+Furthermore, based on the anomalous dimensions in light-cone gauge,\footnote{See Ref.~\cite{Blumlein:2012bf} and the references therein for a complete review.} the QED splitting kernels in the DGLAP~\cite{Dokshitzer:1977sg,Gribov:1972ri,Lipatov:1974qm,Altarelli:1977zs} evolution equations have now been calculated up to $\mathcal{O}(\alpha\alpha_S)$ \cite{deFlorian:2015ujt} and $\mathcal{O}(\alpha^2)$ \cite{deFlorian:2016gvk}, whose effects are important to the determination of precise photon PDFs at a large energy scale $\mu$ as a function of $x$.
 Subsequently, the NNPDF group adopted the LUX formalism and introduced a photon PDF in a global PDF fit, named NNPDF3.1luxQED PDFs~\cite{Bertone:2017bme}.
-Likewise, the MMHT2015qed PDF set was recently released.
-The PDFs were generated in a global fit by adopting the LUX formalism at a low starting scale, $\mu_0=1$ GeV, for the photon PDF, and evolving to higher scales using QED-corrected DGLAP evolution equations~\cite{Harland-Lang:2019pla}
+Likewise, the MMHT2015qed PDF set was released a number of years ago.
+These PDFs were generated in a global fit by adopting the LUX formalism at a low starting scale, $\mu_0=1$ GeV, for the photon PDF, and evolving to higher scales using QED-corrected DGLAP evolution equations~\cite{Harland-Lang:2019pla}.
+These features were inherited in the more recent MSHT20qed~\cite{Cridge:2021pxm} analysis, which was based on the latest release of the MSHT20 global fit~\cite{Cridge:2021qfd}.